EnderBro123/Enders-Marios-Modpacks/README.md

 **#Ender's Modpacks and Issue Tracker**

-A simple empty repository used as an issue tracker for my modpacks.
+A simple empty repository used as an issue/bug tracker for my modpacks.